There are 6 tricks to cut dog nails that actually work to help keep you and your dog calm during the process.

-This model by Shiny Pet (found on Amazon) currently has 4.5 stars (out of 874 reviews).
+This model by Shiny Pet (found on Amazon) (paid link) currently has 4.5 stars (out of 874 reviews).
 That’s IMPRESSIVE for a pet product.

 I recommend this type of scissors style clipper for small dogs – especially if they are afraid of other types of clippers.
 Unfortunately, they won’t work for larger breeds with thicker nails.
 They just aren’t meant to handle bigger dog nails.

 Dog nail grinder

 This isn’t exactly a dog nail clipper, but it does a similar job and is a good alternative – especially for dogs that are TERRIFIED of clippers.